USGS-R/drb_gridmet_tools/README.md

 # drb_gridmet_tools
-Repository with functions to aggregate raster data from pixel grid to hru polygon grid.
+Repository with functions to aggregate raster data from pixel grid to hru polygon, segment polylines, or poi.
 This repository heavily relies on grd2shp_xagg library.